Publications

 IJPRAI, June 2024

-We investigate the reusability of pre-trained policies in Reinforcement Learning (RL).
-This goal holds sub- stantial practical value, opening avenues for further efficiency and resource optimization.
-The core ques- tion is how to use pre-trained policies for a given task.
-We develop a framework based on an expressive and lossless graph data model.
-Our framework extends to Temporal Difference Learning (TDL) and Deep- RL based RL algorithms and to any number of arbitrary reward functions.
+The ability to reuse trained models in Reinforcement Learning (RL) holds substantial practical value in particular for complex tasks.
+While model reusability is widely studied for supervised models in data management, to the best of our knowledge, this is the first ever principled study that is proposed for RL.
+To capture trained policies, we develop a framework based on an expressive and lossless graph data model that accommodates Temporal Difference Learning (TDL) and Deep-RL based RL algorithms.
+Our framework is able to capture arbitrary reward functions that can be composed at inference time.
 The framework comes with theoretical guarantees and shows that it yields the same result as policies trained from scratch.
-We also design a parameterized algorithm that strikes a balance between efficiency and quality.
-We run exten- sive experiments with two common RL tasks (query refinement and robot movement) that corroborate our theory and show the effectiveness and efficiency of our algorithms.Edge Landmarks for Answering Lower Bound Distance Queries
+We design a parameterized algorithm that strikes a balance between efficiency and quality wrt cumulative reward.
+Our experiments with two common RL tasks (query refinement and robot movement) corroborate our theory and show the effectiveness and efficiency of our algorithms.Edge Landmarks for Answering Lower Bound Distance Queries

 KDD 2024 (Submitted)

-Given a metric space graph G(V, E) with m edges that have their distances known and the remaining edge distances being unknown, we study the problem of answering lower bound distance queries.
+Given a metric space graph 𝐺 (𝑉 , 𝐸) with 𝑚 edges that have their distances known and the remaining edge distances being unknown, we study the problem of answering lower bound distance queries over the unknown edges, when no blackbox function (distance oracle) is available to return any additional distances.
 Given one of the unknown edge between a pair of objects as a query, the lower bound of distance denotes the minimum possible distance between that pair of objects while satisfying all other constraints.
-Such lower bound computations stand to benefit a variety of proximity problems considering data coming from compelling application domains.
-We design an Oracle to answer lower bound distance queries given a pre-computed arbitrary set of distances, and propose a suite of algorithmic techniques with provable guarantees that trade-off between pre-processing time, storage cost, and query processing time, as long as the distances satisfy the metric property (in particular, triangular inequality).
-We are the first to design solutions to answer lower bound queries considering pre-processing time, storage cost, and query processing time.
+Such lower bound computations stand to benefit a variety of proximity problems considering data coming from compelling application do- mains.
+We propose a suite of algorithmic techniques with provable guarantees that trade-off between pre-processing time query processing time and quality, as long as the distances satisfy the metric property (in particular, triangular inequality).
 Our work advances the state-of-the-art solutions both analytically and empirically that we demonstrate by conducting exhaustive experimentation using multiple large scale real world datasets.